-SEO Doesn’t Have to Suck: Easy Ways to Make Google Love You Part 2
+SEO Doesn't Have to Suck: Part 2 - Easy Ways to Make Google Love You

-If you’ve already devoured Part 1 of SEO Doesn’t Have to Suck: Easy Ways to Make Google Love You, welcome back!
-I’m thrilled you’re hungry for more.
-If you haven’t read it yet, now’s the perfect time to check it out, your business (and probably your sanity) will thank you.
+If you've already devoured Part 1 of SEO Doesn't Have to Suck: Easy Ways to Make Google Love You, welcome back!
+I'm thrilled you're hungry for more.
+If you haven't read it yet, now's the perfect time to check it out—your business (and probably your sanity) will thank you.

 Ready to dive into Part 2?

-Let’s demystify more simple, actionable ways SEO - or Search Engine Optimisation, if you’re fancy - can turn your website into a winning machine.
+Let's demystify more simple, actionable ways SEO—or Search Engine Optimisation, if you're fancy—can turn your website into a winning machine.

 Page Speed: Slow and Steady Doesn't Win the SEO Race